Code-Institute-Submissions/sofias_bistro/README.md

 The website is for essentially for three types of target audiences:

-i) Customers - For any individuals who had and regularly visit the bistro, the website's contents and UX intends to provide an feature to allow customers to share their dining experience.
+#### i) Customers -
+For any individuals who had and regularly visit the bistro, the website's contents and UX intends to provide an feature to allow customers to share their dining experience.

-ii) Website Visitors - this defines any individuals who visit the website, and do not know about the bistro.
+#### ii) Website Visitors -
+This defines any individuals who visit the website, and do not know about the bistro.

-iii) Business Owners - The owners of the bistro would be able to view the reviews from its customers and use the website to display what its business has to offer.
+#### iii) Business Owners -
+The owners of the bistro would be able to view the reviews from its customers and use the website to display what its business has to offer.

 The following scenarios illustrate how the website's existing features to serves its target audiences.

 #### 1) Customers